 - Characterise the burden of respiratory viral infections

 - Define risk factors for severe disease

-- Explore viral-bacterial interactions
+- Explore viral-bacterial and viral-viral interactions

 - Improve the diagnosis of respiratory viral infections, using next-generation sequencing techniques and evaluating low-cost point-of-care assays

-Target enrichment next-generation sequencing to improve diagnosis of respiratory viruses in Malawian adults
+Metagenomics and target enrichment next-generation sequencing to improve diagnosis of respiratory viruses in Malawian adults